 Last but certainly not least is the question I’ve heard the most: “are these paid upgrades worth it?”

-Disney Genie+ Worth It?: For my family and I and the way we choose to do Disneyland the answer is a resounding yes for Disney Genie+ at least.
-Spending $20 to cut the line of up to 19 rides – saving hours in the day – is a value to me.
+Is Disney Genie+ Worth It?: For my family and I and the way we choose to do Disneyland the answer is a resounding yes for Disney Genie+ at least.
+Spending $30 to cut the line of up to 20 rides – saving hours in the day – is a worthy cost to me.
+But I have to say the creeping price increases have hurt!!!.

-Paid Lightning Lane Worth It?: For paid Lightning Lane, whether it’s worth it is a much closer call.
+Is Paid Lightning Lane Worth It?: For paid Lightning Lane, whether it’s worth it is a much closer call.
 I can see paying for a ride or two with paid Lightning Lane on some special occasions, but since we visit Disneyland often, that’s not essential.
-There are other ways to reduce your wait for at least one or two of these attractions and save money.
-For example, I rope dropped WEB SLINGERS on my most recent visit and had a shorter wait than Lightning Lane did the rest of the day!
+There are other ways to reduce your wait for at least one or both of these attractions and save money – like arriving early for rope drop or using the Single Rider Line (on Radiator Springs Racers only).

-For once in a lifetime (or once every few years visitors), I do think the paid Lightning Lane rides offer value.
+For once in a lifetime (or once every few years) visitors, I do think the paid Lightning Lane rides offer value.
 Infrequent visitors often have one chance to experience a new and popular attraction.
 Paying to skip a line of an hour or more on a busy day can be well worth it.
 This is especially true for Rise of the Resistance even though it is the highest priced option right now.
-Lightning Lane entry for the attraction really is an express almost VIP-like experience, so you are getting something extra for the extra cost.

 Additional Tips for Using Disney Genie+ and Lightning Lane at Disneyland